-The fastest growing occupation in the country doesn't require a four-year degree.
-Instead, it requires some technical training, and workers in the field earned an average of $51,790 in 2014.
+The fastest-growing occupation in the country doesn't require a four-year degree.
+Instead, it requires some technical training, and workers in the field earned a median income of $51,050 in 2015.

 What's the career?
-It's that of wind turbine technicians — an occupation the government expects to see explosive 108 percent growth from 2014-2024.
-It's one of a number of good-paying, fast-growing jobs for those with vocational or technical training.
+It's that of wind turbine technicians -- an occupation the government expects to see explosive 108 percent growth from 2014-2024.
+It's one of a number of well-paying, fast-growing jobs for those with vocational or technical training.

-The NTID, which is a part of the Rochester Institute of Technology, offers specialized education for students who are hard-of-hearing or deaf, but its technical education programs are representative of the type of career-focused education designed to move students quickly from the classroom to the workplace.
+(Note: The NTID, which is a part of the Rochester Institute of Technology, offers specialized education for students who are hard-of-hearing or deaf, but its technical education programs are representative of the type of career-focused education designed to move students quickly from the classroom to the workplace.)

 Online Degrees in Vocational or Technical Subjects